doliinychenko/microcanonical_cooper_frye/README.md

-Event-by event local conservation laws are not always important, most studies, which address particle rapidity, transverse momentum, or radial angle distributions, don't really need them to be local and even-by-event.
+Event-by event local conservation laws are not always important, most studies, which address particle rapidity, transverse momentum, or radial angle distributions, don't really need conservation laws to be local and even-by-event.

-However, there are cases, where they play an important role:
+However, there are cases, where these play an important role:

 - Studying correlations and fluctuations of particle numbers (in contrast to means, which are typically a more popular subject of research)